The Hochschild homology and cohomology of A(1): Introduction.

 \section{Introduction.}

-The $2$-primary Steenrod algebra $A$, that is, the algebra of stable natural endomorphisms of the mod $2$ cohomology functor on topological spaces, has generators $\Sq^1,\Sq^2,\Sq^3, \dots$, the {\em Steenrod squares.} The subalgebra of $A$ generated by the first two Steenrod squares, $\Sq^1$ and $\Sq^2$, is called $A(1)$, and $A(1)$ is an eight-dimensional, graded, noncommutative (not even graded-commutative), co-commutative Hopf algebra over $\mathbb{F}_2$.
+The $2$-primary Steenrod algebra $A$, that is, the algebra of stable natural endomorphisms of the mod $2$ cohomology functor on topological spaces, has generators $\Sq^1,\Sq^2,\Sq^3, \dots$, the {\em Steenrod squares.} The subalgebra of $A$ generated by the first two Steenrod squares, $\Sq^1$ and $\Sq^2$, is called $A(1)$.
+The $\mathbb{F}_2$-algebra $A(1)$ is an eight-dimensional, graded, noncommutative, co-commutative Hopf algebra.
 The homological algebra of $A(1)$-modules effectively determines, via the Adams spectral sequence, the $2$-complete homotopy theory of spaces and spectra smashed with the connective real $K$-theory spectrum $ko$.
 These ideas are all classical; an excellent reference for the Steenrod algebra is Steenrod's book \cite{MR0145525}, and an excellent reference for $A(1)$-modules and the Adams spectral sequence is the third chapter of Ravenel's book~\cite{MR860042}.